go-kata/kinit/README.md

 }
 ```

-Here `Parameters` returns types of objects required to function running (dependencies) and `Call` calls a function
+Here `Parameters` returns types of objects required to call a function and `Call` calls a function and may return
-and may return *further functors*.
+*further functors*.

-To run functors in container use `kinit.Run` method (or `ctr.Run` for local containers).
-There are also
+To run functors in the container use `kinit.Run` method.
-`kinit.MustRun` method (or `ctr.MustRun` for local containers) that panics on error.

-At the start of run container creates so-called *arena* that contains all created objects (only one object
+At the start of run the container creates so-called *arena* that holds all created objects (only one object
 for each type).
-If some object that is required as a dependency is already on the arena it will be used, otherwise
+If some object required as a dependency is already on the arena it will be used, otherwise
-it will be created and processed at first.
-All objects that are on the arena at the end of run will be automatically
+it will be firstly created and processed.
+All objects that are on the arena at the end of run will be
-destroyed.
+automatically destroyed.

-Container runs given functors sequentially resolving their dependencies recursively using registered constructors
+The container runs given functors sequentially.
+Their dependencies are resolved recursively using registered
-and processors.
-If functor (let's call it *branched*) returns further functors, container runs all of them before
+constructors and processors.
+If functor (let's call it *branched*) returns further functors, the container runs
-continue running functors that follows the branched one.
+all of them before continue running functors following the branched one.
 This is called the *Depth-First Run*.

+In addition to the function-based functor implementation the **[KInitX](https://github.com/go-kata/kinitx)**
-The **[KInitX](https://github.com/go-kata/kinitx)** library provides following functor implementations:
+library provides following implementations:

-* **Functor** is the function-based functor.
 * **Injector** is the provider of object that is directly registered on the arena instead of being created
   during the dependency tree resolution.
 The provided object must be destroyed manually after run ends.

 ### Putting all together

-In the [github.com/go-kata/examples](https://github.com/go-kata/examples) repository you can find examples of how may
+In the [github.com/go-kata/examples](https://github.com/go-kata/examples) repository you can find examples of
-the code uses this library looks like.
+how may the code uses this library looks like.

 ## References